bemanproject/utf_view/README.md

 ### Paper

-utf_view is based on P2728.
+beman.utf_view is based on P2728.

 - The latest official revision of P2728 can be found at https://wg21.link/p2728
 - The unofficial latest draft Markdown source for the paper can be found in this repository at [paper/P2828.md](https://github.com/ednolan/utf_view/blob/main/paper/P2728.md)